sydasif/ansible-networking-lab/README.md

 ```

 When the playbook is run, a new backup folder will be created with the configuration backed up for the hosts.
 The use of the when condition in this example, so that, this task will not be applied to other hosts.

+### Ansible loops

+Ansible provides a number of loops in the playbook.

+#### Standard loops

+Standard loops in playbooks are often used to easily perform similar tasks multiple times.